Where do I begin to make the right health care decisions for my family member or myself?

 What can I expect to happen the day I am admitted?

 Our team will begin with a personal assessment of your individual needs.
 Together with you and your physician, we’ll develop an individualized plan that is based on meeting your goals and objectives.
 Since a big part of getting well and going home is based on the successful completion of your therapy, we’ll get started on your therapy as soon as possible–usually in the first or second day of your stay.
 The intensity and duration of your therapy plan is highly individualized, and you can rest assured that our team will work closely with you to accomplish your goals.
 On admission day, during guest registration, a member of the admission team will need to see you or your family to complete the registration process.
-The admitting team member will need a copy of your health insurance cards, prescription drug card, Medicare and Medicaid cards and Power of Attorney (if applicable).
+The Admissions team member will need a copy of all health insurance cards, prescription drug card, and Power of Attorney papers (if applicable).

 How many days a week do you offer therapy?